 Lifetime Value (LTV)

-The average lifetime value is a similar metric like the ARPU that sums up revenues from in-app purchases, in-app advertising, and other monetization strategies.
+The average lifetime value is a KPI that is similar to the ARPU.
+It sums up revenues from in-app purchases, in-app advertising, and other monetization strategies.
 But it tells you how much money you earn from users from their first open until the last usage of the app, not only within a delimited period.
 If this value is low or declines over time, you have several options to increase it:

 - increase the percentage of paying users